Shop RNIB Donate now

 The most important thing to note about the current landscape of accessibility is that it can vary between platforms, regardless of whether the games themselves are accessible.
 Games can be either partially or fully accessible, but on platforms that are inaccessible, the accessibility of games becomes a somewhat moot point without additional assistance or workarounds.

-For those console gamers with residual vision, various degrees of zoom are available on Microsoft, Sony and Nintendo’s platforms, though your mileage may vary as to their effectiveness for your particular use case.
+For those console gamers with residual vision, various degrees of zoom are available on Microsoft, Sony and Nintendo’s platforms, although these may not be sufficient for all users.

 Games

-There are multiple ways to make games accessible to players with vision impairments, some depending on the community of players and others relying on developers of the titles in question.
+There are multiple ways to make games accessible to gamers with vision impairments, some depending on the community of players and others relying on developers of the titles in question.

 Developer Implementations